darshandsoni/jalipod/README.md

 # Jalipod

 Jalibut is an open-source "search ahead" based directory that can be used to showcase any collection of entities.
-Try out the demo [here](https://darshandsoni.com/jalibut/).
+Try it out [here](https://darshandsoni.com/jalipod/).

 ## Why?